somyapanda/fintech-assignment-01/README.md

 where people can buy and sell popular digital currencies and keep track of those in one place as a portfolio.

 The founders of the company had realized the potential of cryptocurrencies such as bitcoin but they had also realized a big problem.
-No matter how attractive the technologies that made bitcoin looked, there were no easy way to deal with bitcoin and for non technical people the bewilderingly difficult.
+No matter how attractive the technologies that made bitcoin looked, there were no easy way to use and exchange with bitcoin.
+And for non technical people it was bewilderingly difficult.
 In addition, the market was full of criminals and money launderers.
-The founder, Brian Armstrong, wanted to solve this problem by building a secure and easy to use platform for everybody.
-Coinbase has received several funding from numerous venture capitals and financial corporations such as Y Combinator, Union Square Ventures, SV Angel, Battery Ventures, Greylock Partners, Andreessen Horowitz, Spark Capital, Draper Associates and many others.
+The founder, Brian Armstrong, wanted to solve this problem by building a secure and easy-to-use platform for everybody.
+Coinbase has received several funding from numerous venture capitals and financial corporations such as Y Combinator, Union Square
+Ventures, SV Angel, Battery Ventures, Greylock Partners, Andreessen Horowitz, Spark Capital, Draper Associates and many others.
 So far, Coinbase have received a total funding of $547.3 million.

 ## Business Activities
 Coinbase’s mission is to create an open financial system that is not controlled by any one country or company.
 It started as a digital exchange platform where